pkulchenko/fullmoon/README.md

   function(r) return "Hello, "..(r.params.name) end)
 ```

-Each parameter matches one or more characters except `/`, so
+Each parameter matches one or more characters except `/`, so the route
-"/hello/:name" matches `/hello/alice`, `/hello/bob`, `/hello/123` and
+`"/hello/:name"` matches `/hello/alice`, `/hello/bob`, `/hello/123` and
 does not match `/hello/bob/and/alice` (because of the non-matched
 forward slashes) or `/hello/` (because the length of the to-be-matched
 fragment is zero).

 Parameter names can only include alphanumeric characters and `_`.

-Parameters can be accessed using the request object and its `params`
+Parameters can be accessed using the request table and its `params`
 table, such that `r.params.name` can be used to get the value of the
 `name` parameter from the earlier example.

 There is another kind of parameter called splat that is written as `*`
 and matches zero or more characters, *including* a forward slash (`/`).
 The splat is also stored in the `params` table under the `splat` name.
-For example, the route "/download/*" matches `/download/my/file.zip` and
+For example, the route `"/download/*"` matches `/download/my/file.zip`
-the splat gets the value of `my/file.zip`.
-If multiple splats are needed
+and the splat gets the value of `my/file.zip`.
+If multiple splats are
-in the same route, then splats can be assigned names similar to other
+needed in the same route, then splats can be assigned names similar to
-parameters: `/download/*splat/*rest.zip` (although the same result can
+other parameters: `/download/*splat/*rest.zip` (although the same result
-be achieved using `/download/*splat/:rest.zip`, as the first
+can be achieved using `/download/*splat/:rest.zip`, as the first splat
-splat is going to capture all path parts except the filename).
+is going to capture all path parts except the filename).

 All parameters (including the splat) can appear in any part of the path
 and can be surrounded by other text, which needs to be matched exactly.
-This means that "/download/*/:name.:ext" matches
+This means that the route `"/download/*/:name.:ext"` matches
-`/download/my/path/file.zip` and `params.name` gets "file",
+`/download/my/path/file.zip` and `params.name` gets `file`,
-`params.ext` gets "zip" and `params.splat` gets "my/path" values.
+`params.ext` gets `zip` and `params.splat` gets `my/path` values.

 #### Optional parameters